marco-souza/marco-souza/README.md

 - 🌱 I’m learning **Golang, Lua, HTMX, and Kubernetes**

-- 💬 If you want to make me happy, let's chat about: **Linux, Neovim, Go, Rust, and Docker**
+- 💬 If you want to make me happy, let's chat about **Linux, Neovim, Go, Kubernetes, and Docker**

 - 📫 You can reach me at [**marco@tremtec.com**](mailto:marco@tremtec.com)